90 mm gun M1/M2/M3: Ammunition (M3 gun)

+Performance (M3 gun)

+90 mm gun T8

 An unsuccessful anti-tank variant was the T8 gun on the T5 carriage.
 The gun was an M1 with the recoil mechanism from the M2A1 105 mm howitzer.
 Eventually a version of the T8 with the T20E1 gun and T15 carriage was tested; this led to the 105 mm anti-tank gun T8.

+90 mm gun T15

 Because the standard fifteen-and-a-half foot long M3 90 mm main tank gun proved incapable of penetrating the heaviest frontal armor of the heaviest German tanks such as the Tiger II tank and the rarer Jagdtiger tank destroyer variant, a number of improved versions of the M3 were developed, including the T14 which included a standard muzzle brake and the T15 series.
 The 90 mm T15E1 L/73, with its 21 ft long barrel, was designed and developed as an AT gun that could match or surpass the performance of the 8.8 cm KwK43 L/71 cannon, the famous long 88 on the Tiger II.